As an illustration, I would like to talk about a client that

 The time to

-process trauma depends upon it’s severity and it would have required many years
+process trauma depends upon its severity and it would have required many years

 of therapy for Tasha to come to terms with her abuse but at least coming for art therapy was a